Frequently Asked Questions

 Typically, the initial evaluation (your first meeting with the physical therapist) will typically be a longer session so your physical therapist can go over your current issues, as well as past medical conditions.
 This appointment helps the physical therapist determine what course of treatment is most appropriate for your healthcare needs, including frequency and duration of treatment.

 After the evaluation, physical therapy visits will vary in length, depending on the types of treatment you’ll be receiving.
-Typically, visits last approximately 45 to 60 minutes.
-Your physical therapist will create a tailored treatment for you that may include various combinations of: manual therapy, cranio-sacral therapy, heat/ice treatment, ultrasound, light therapy, stretching or exercise.
+Typically, visits last approximately 60 minutes.
+Your physical therapist will create a tailored treatment for you that may include various combinations of: manual therapy, stretching or exercise.

 What do I need to bring?

-By the time of your first visit, we should already have your prescription for physical therapy on file, but we will also need some additional patient information, your insurance information and card, and some other paperwork.
-If you would like to save time at your first visit, please download Pilates Client Waiver and submit it in advance.
+By the time of your first visit, we should already have your prescription for physical therapy on file, but please bring your prescription with you if you have one on-hand.
+We will also need some additional patient information, your insurance information and card, and some other paperwork.
+If you would like to save time at your first visit, please download our New Patient Paperwork and/or our Pilates Client Waiver and bring it with you.

 What should I wear?